decisionforce/CoPO/README.md

 Please take a look on [copo_code/copo/eval/DrawEvalResult.ipynb](copo_code/copo/eval/DrawEvalResult.ipynb) file, where I present a demo script to draw such figure.

-**Note that I am benchmarking different algorithm with latest MetaDrive!
-I will update a formal evaluation scripts and upload all trained models and results once the benchmarking finishes.
+**Note that I am benchmarking different algorithms with latest MetaDrive!
+I will upload a formal evaluation script and all trained models and results once benchmarking is finished.
 Stay tuned!**

 ### How to run CoPO in the local mode?